 Working in teams, students researched, developed, and proposed creative development plans for the challenged neighborhood of over 5,000 homes and 17,000 residents.
-Several groups addressed a severely underutilized and underdeveloped corridor in the town—home to a gas station and auto repair shop, vacant lots and buildings, and a few other non-service businesses.
+Several groups addressed a severely underutilized and underdeveloped corridor in the townhome to a gas station and auto repair shop, vacant lots and buildings, and a few other non-service businesses.
 Harris said, “That area is totally devoid of helping the community from a health perspective.
 The vacant land in the corridor is ripe for something productive to be done with it.”

 With telling names such as “Victory Corridor Project” and “The Hub,” the student-devised plans focused on building community resilience.
 Economic development plans included an innovation center for high school students as well as a business incubator (modeled after ATDC in Tech Square) where community members could meet with investors to grow their businesses.
 The incubator would emphasize education and coaching to help local entrepreneurs and social enterprises.
 Teams proposed establishments such as a thrift store, a live-work-play complex, a flea market, and locally owned home service companies—all of which would both create jobs and provide the community with shops and services it actually needs.

-Recommended quality-of-life enhancements included an amphitheater, a picnic area, a reinvented town center, art and culture shows and festivals, food trucks, a residents-only loyalty card, and charity walks.
+Recommended quality-of-life enhancements included an amphitheater, a picnic area, a reinvented town center, art, and culture shows and festivals, food trucks, a residents-only loyalty card, and charity walks.
 One team pitched a Meetup-type app that would break down community silos and increase cohesion through the sharing of events and activities.
-To move the health-and-wellness needle, students pitched a farmers’ market, a gym with low monthly membership costs, an affordable medical center, installation of sidewalks for improved walkability, new bike lanes, and better greenspace utilization.
+To move the health-and-wellness needle, students pitched a farmers’ market, a gym with low monthly membership costs, an affordable medical center, the installation of sidewalks for improved walkability, new bike lanes, and better greenspace utilization.

 And as for environmental sustainability?
 Students presented plans for a community garden, waste composting, a track constructed out of recycled material, energy efficiency improvements in homes, and community solar power.

 One team that focused on creating recreational areas discovered that a local body of water, Lake Cavalier, was theoretically “open to all.”
 However, since it is completely surrounded by houses, access is limited to those residents who border the lake.
-The team proposed having the town purchase one of the properties and turning it into public access to ensure recreational equity for all.
+The team proposed having the town purchase one of the properties and turn it into public access to ensure recreational equity for all.